 The traditional Thai conditioning regimen involves running — a lot and lot of running.
 Typically Thai boxers run 6 days a week anywhere from 7 to 15 km a day (sometimes in one long session that’s 45 minutes to an hour, or a long morning run session and a short afternoon run).

-Again, disclaimer — there is of course a lot of variation.
-So I certainly cannot say every gym and every Thai boxer runs at an slow, steady rate.
+Again, a disclaimer — there is, of course, a lot of variation.
+So I certainly cannot say every gym and every Thai boxer runs at a slow, steady rate.
 But if you ask around — or if you’ve ever joined Thai’s for their long runs — you’ll find most Thai’s do not put a heavy emphasis on running for speed, but rather just a slow pace for distance for long durations.

 Thai’s do NOT use a heart rate monitor but given the pace that’s usually kept, the heart rate is about 130 – 140 bpm — exactly along the lines of the Cardiac Stroke Volume training protocols in which: